Help Prevent Mail Theft

-Any parcels, large pieces of mail, or other item which will cannot be placed in a student's box will be placed on the package rack to await pickup.
+Any parcels, large pieces of mail, or other item that cannot be placed in a student's box will be placed on the package rack to await pickup.
 An E-mail will be sent to the receiving student at their AppState.edu e-mail address notifying them that their item/package is ready for pickup.
 The student must then bring the notice along with either a student I.D. card or driver's license to the main window during its hours (9:00am-4:00pm Mon-Fri) of operation to pick up their package.
 No other form of identification will be accepted for package pickup.
 Packages will NOT be released unless a valid form of I.D. is presented.
 The I.D. must be that of the person to whom the package is addressed.

 Delivery of Registered, Express, Certified, Insured, C.O.D., and postage due mail will follow the same procedures as that of package delivery.
 An E-mail will be sent to the receiving student at their AppState.edu e-mail address notifying them that their item/package is ready for pickup at the main window, and a valid I.D. will be needed in order for the student to claim the item.

 Students wishing to refuse an item for any reason may return the package to the sender free of charge as long as the package has not been opened.
 If the package has been opened, then the student must pay the amount of postage that is required to return the package to the sender.